denoland/manual/getting_started/setup_your_environment.md

 ### Using an editor/IDE

-This is broad support for Deno in editors/IDEs.
+There is broad support for Deno in editors/IDEs.
 The following sections provide information about how to use Deno with editors.
 Most editors integrate directly into Deno using the Language Server Protocol and the language server that is integrated into the Deno CLI.